vserova/book/pages/ch_datamod.md

 Note that such a feature is as valuable in association with its product Bioseq alone as it is with its source Bioseq alone, and could be distributed with either or both.

-<a name="ch-datamod.location-Source-Loca"></a>
+<a name="ch_datamod.location_Source_Loca"></a>

 ##### location: Source Location of This Feature

 The Seq-feat.location is the traditional location associated with a feature.
 While it is possible to use any Seq-loc type in Seq-feat.location, it is recommended to use types which resolve to a single unique sequence.
 The use of a type like Seq-loc-equiv to represent alternative splicing of exons (similar to the GenBank/EMBL/DDBJ feature table "one-of") is strongly discouraged.
 Consider the example of such an alternatively spliced coding region.
 What protein sequence is coded for by such usage?
 This problem is accentuated by the availability of the "product" slot.
 Which protein sequence is the product of this coding region?
 While such a short hand notation may seem attractive at first glance, it is clearly much more useful to represent each splicing alternative, and its associated protein product, times of expression, etc. separately.

-<a name="ch-datamod.qual-GenBank-Style-Q"></a>
+<a name="ch_datamod.qual_GenBank_Style_Q"></a>

 ##### qual: GenBank Style Qualifiers

 The GenBank/EMBL/DDBJ feature table uses "qualifiers", a combination of a string key and a string value.
 Many of these qualifiers do not map to the ASN.1 specification, so this provides a means of carrying them in the Seq-feat for features derived from those sources.

-<a name="ch-datamod.title-A-User-Defined"></a>
+<a name="ch_datamod.title_A_User_Defined"></a>

 ##### title: A User Defined Name

 This field is provided for naming features for display.
 It would be used by end-user software to allow the user to add locally meaningful names to features.
 This is not an id, as this is provided by the "id" slot.

-<a name="ch-datamod.ext-A-User-Defined-S"></a>
+<a name="ch_datamod.ext_A_User_Defined_S"></a>

 ##### ext: A User Defined Structured Extension

-The "ext" field allows the extension of a standard feature type with a structured User-object (see [General Use Objects](#ch-datamod.datamodel.general)) defined by a user.
+The "ext" field allows the extension of a standard feature type with a structured User-object (see [General Use Objects](#ch_datamod.datamodel.general)) defined by a user.
 For example, a particular scientist may have additional detailed information about coding regions which do not fit into the standard CdRegion data type.
 Rather than create a completely new feature type, the CdRegion type can be extended by filling in as much of the standard CdRegion fields as possible, then putting the additional information in the User-object.
 Software which only expects a standard coding region will operate on the extended feature without a problem, while software that can make use of the additional data in the User-object can operate on exactly the same the feature.

-<a name="ch-datamod.cit-Citations-For-Th"></a>
+<a name="ch_datamod.cit_Citations_For_Th"></a>

 ##### cit: Citations For This Feature

 This slot is a set of Pubs which are citations about the feature itself, not about the Bioseq as a whole.
 It can be of any type, although the most common is type "pub", a set of any kind of Pubs.
-The individual Pubs within the set may be Pub-equivs (see [Bibliographic References](#ch-datamod.datamodel.biblio)) to hold equivalent forms for the same publication, so some thought should be given to the process of accessing all the possible levels of information in this seemingly simple field.
+The individual Pubs within the set may be Pub-equivs (see [Bibliographic References](#ch_datamod.datamodel.biblio)) to hold equivalent forms for the same publication, so some thought should be given to the process of accessing all the possible levels of information in this seemingly simple field.

-<a name="ch-datamod.expev-Experimental-E"></a>
+<a name="ch_datamod.expev_Experimental_E"></a>

 ##### exp-ev: Experimental Evidence